---

 { path: '/learn_vue_router', component: Guide }

-URLs are case-sensitive. /About, /about, and /ABOUT are different pages.
-This creates duplicate content issues.
+URLs are case-sensitive. `/About`, `/about`, and `/ABOUT` are different pages.
+This creates [duplicate content](/learn-seo/vue/controlling-crawlers/duplicate-content) issues.

 ✅ /about